What to look for when you're buying a used camera

 CHECK THE ELECTRICS.

 A camera’s electrical systems should not be glitchy.
 LEDs and displays should operate smoothly.
 If LEDs are flickering or blinking, or if an LCD is not displaying all the information it should, the camera is not working right.
+If an LCD display has areas that look like they're flooded with black- often towards the edges or corners- that's a leaking LCD, and you should not buy that camera.

 BE SURE THAT EVERYTHING YOU NEED IS INCLUDED.